OneFiveFour/got-sample/README.md

 # Features

 * Paged loading of the API calls using the Android Paging Library 3.0
+* Dependency Injection using Hilt
+* Static Code Analysis using detekt
+* Custom Color Theme that allows using the clients naming conventions and is not (necessarily) bound to Material restrictions.
+* Dark Theme
+* Both: old-school XML + MVVM for one screen and modern Compose architecture for the other screen
+* Data from the API is persisted and updated into a database for offline usage and general caching
+* Error Handling is possible in every architecture layer in the app.
+It is also possible to differentiate between types of error (Network, Server, etc.)
+* Navigation by using the Jetpack Navigation components
-* Loading indicator and Swipe To Refresh functionality
+* Visual loading indicator and SwipeToRefresh functionality
 * FastScrolling by alphabet letters
-* Letter separators at the beginning of each new list section
+* List headers at the beginning of each new list section (by alphabet)
-* Custom Color Theme that allows using the clients naming conventions and is not necessarily bound to Material restrictions.
-* Both: old-school XML + MVVM for one screen and modern Compose architecture for the other screen
 * Chained API Calls using different ways of coroutines (First get the house and then its Lord and Sworn Members)
+* Exemplary set of Unit and integration tests
+* Exemplary release build config
+* A really impressive app icon ;)

 # What would change in large-scale apps?

 * GameOfThronesService should be an interface that is then implemented in an XXXImpl class.
 This would especially be helpful for unit testing.
 * Also for more complex APIs, the NetworkModule should be refactored into several modules each with a specific responsibility.
+* Setup for ContinuousIntegration and ContinuousDeployment (fastlane, pipelines, etc.)

 # What was left out for brevity